mayaaedlund/styling-in-react/README.md

 CSS Modules is almost like normal CSS, except the styles are only accessiable in the module if its explicity imported, ensuring their is no global scope issues.

 **Pros**
--Scoped Styles: Avoids class name collisions.
+- Scoped Styles: Avoids class name collisions.
--Organized Codbase: Better suited for large project because you can organazie your code more efficancy.
+- Organized Codbase: Better suited for large project because you can organazie your code more efficancy.

 **Cons**
--Setup Complexity: Requires additional configuration for proper integraion in some projects.
+- Setup Complexity: Requires additional configuration for proper integraion in some projects.
--Not as lightweight as traditional CSS due to added modularity feauters.
+- Not as lightweight as traditional CSS due to added modularity feauters.

 **Example:**
 ![CSSmodules](cssmodules1.png)